google-research/bert/README.md

 **\*\*\*\*\* New May 31st, 2019: Whole Word Masking Models \*\*\*\*\***

-This is a release of several new models which were the result of an improvement the pre-processing code.
+This is a release of several new models which were the result of an improvement in the pre-processing code.

 In the original pre-processing code, we randomly select WordPiece tokens to